 KBC Home & Long-Term Plan

-- A safe way to save money with a guaranteed interest and a potential profit share
+- A safe way to save money that earns a guaranteed rate of interest and to benefit from a potential profit share

 What is the KBC Home & Long-Term Plan?

 The KBC Home & Long-Term Plan is a (class 21) savings insurance plan that allows you to build up a supplementary pension before and during retirement under the long-term savings tax scheme.

 It's a very safe product due to the fact that interest is guaranteed on the amounts saved until the end of the contract.
 KBC Insurance guarantees paying interest on every net deposit until then.
 At present, the rate is 1.50%.

 What's the return on a KBC Home & Long-Term Plan?

 KBC Insurance guarantees that each net deposit (the premium you pay less taxes and charges) will earn interest at a fixed rate up until the end of the contract.
 At present, that rate is 1.50%.